Matthew-Salaway/Matthew-Salaway/README.md

 💻 My latest project is an analytics website for the Reidar DAO.
 I develop the frontend in React and the backend in Firebase.
 Check out the [website](https://reidarchart.web.app/) and [GitHub Repo](https://github.com/Matthew-Salaway/Reidar_Analytics)!

-🧘 I also work for USC Viterbi Well, an organization dedicated to promoting wellness in the Engineering community!
+🧘 I also work for USC Viterbi Well, an organization dedicated to promoting wellness in the engineering community!
 See more about my role on [LinkedIn](https://www.linkedin.com/in/msalaway/)!

 <details>
   <summary>My Stack!</summary>